The Team

 Mustafa Khanbhai, MD

 Mustafa completed his training in Oncoplastic and Reconstructive Breast Surgery at St Bartholomew’s Hospital in London, UK in addition to a Fellowship in Minimal Access Breast Surgery in Taiwan.
 He holds a PhD from the Centre for Health Policy at Imperial College London where his doctoral research focused on the application of natural language processing and machine learning for real-time patient benefit.
 Notably, Mustafa’s work earned him the prestigious 2019 BMJ Award in Digital Innovation.
-He completed a Clinical Entrepreneur Fellowship and a Clinical Artificial Intelligence Fellowship.
 Mustafa is currently working on the development of integrated 3D modelling for decision support in breast surgery.
-His overarching goal is to harness the potential of informatics and AI to enhance the everyday healthcare delivery.

 Ziyad Khatab